-The Fund's investment objective is to achieve capital growth over the long term, which should be considered as a period of 7-plus years.
-The Fund's performance target is to outperform, after the deduction of charges, the MSCI World Net Total Return Index USD (the "Benchmark") by 2.5% per annum over rolling three year periods.
-The Benchmark is being used by the Fund for performance comparison purposes only and the Fund does not intend to track it.
-While the Fund may invest in investments which are constituents of the Benchmark, the Fund will be actively managed and its portfolio will not be constrained by reference to any index.
+The Fund's investment objective is to achieve capital growth over the long term, which should be considered as a period of 7-plus years, by predominantly investing in the shares of companies globally that are listed on a stock exchange.
+The Fund's performance target is to outperform, after the deduction of charges, the MSCI World Net Total Return Index GBP (the "Index") by 2.5% per annum over rolling 3-year periods.
+The Index is considered an appropriate benchmark for the Fund's performance, as the Fund's potential investments will predominantly be included in the Index.
+In addition to the benchmark for the Fund's performance as noted above (the "Index"), the IA Global sector is considered an appropriate benchmark for performance comparison.